alwanrahmanas/aspect-based-sentiment-analysis-GTA-VI/README.md

   <img src="https://img.shields.io/badge/HuggingFace-🤗-yellow"/>
 </p>

-Project ini adalah implementasi **Aspect-Based Sentiment Analysis (ABSA)** untuk review GTA VI menggunakan kombinasi:
+This project is an implementation of Aspect-Based Sentiment Analysis (ABSA) for GTA VI reviews using a combination of:

 - 🐍 **FastAPI** — Backend REST API
 - 📊 **Streamlit** — Web UI interface